 Close off the main water supply to the faucet.
 The cold and hot water shut-off valves will be set below the sink.
-In some cases, when you can’t find the fixture shut-off valves.
-You will have to turn off the main shut-off valve directing water to the entire home.
+Sometimes, you can’t find the fixture shut-off valves.
+You must turn off the main shut-off valve directing water to the entire home.

 Once you’ve shut off the water, switch on the faucet to confirm the water is off and to release any remaining moisture.

 - Remove the Faucet Handle